Asymptotic Distributions and Rates of Convergence for Random Forests via Generalized U-statistics: Background

+Throughout the remainder of this paper, we consider a regression framework where the data consist of independent pairs of random variables consisting of covariates and a response $Z_i=(X_i,Y_i)\in \mathcal{X}\times \R~(i = 1,\dots, n)$ sampled from a common distribution $F_Z$.
+Unless otherwise stated, we assume $\mathcal{X}=\R^p$ for analytical convenience.

-where the function $h_x$ takes the subsampled covariates and responses as inputs, forms a regression estimate, and outputs the predicted value at $x$.
+Given some $s \leq n$, let $Z_{i1}, \dots, Z_{is}$ denote a subsample of size $s$ and consider a particular location $x \in \R^p$.
+The prediction at $x$ can be written as $h_x(Z_{i1},\dots , Z_{is})$ where the function $h_x$ takes the subsampled covariates and responses as inputs, forms a regression estimate, and outputs the predicted response at $x$.
 Throughout the remainder of this paper, we drop the subscript $x$ for notational convenience.
 Repeating this process on $N$ subsamples and averaging across predictions gives

 so that our prediction now takes the form of a U-statistic with kernel $h$.
-When all subsamples are used so that $N = {n \choose s}$, the form is that of a \emph{complete} U-statistic; whenever a smaller number of subsamples are utilized, it is \emph{incomplete}.
-When the size of the subsamples $s$ grows with $n$, these estimators are considered \emph{infinite-order} U-statistics as introduced by \cite{Frees1989} and utilized by \cite{Mentch2016} to establish asymptotic normality of subsampled versions of bagging and random forests.
+When all subsamples are used so that $N = {n\choose s}$, the form is that of a \emph{complete} U-statistic; whenever a smaller number of subsamples are utilized, it is \emph{incomplete}.
+When the subsample size $s$ grows with the sample size $n$, these estimators are considered \emph{infinite-order} U-statistics as introduced by \cite{Frees1989} and utilized by \cite{Mentch2016} to establish asymptotic normality of random forests.

 In a general supervised learning framework, these kernels can be thought of as base learners in an ensemble.
 Decision trees are among the most popular choices of base learners and are typically built according to the CART criterion.
 Here, splits in each cell $A$ are chosen to maximize